xyphro/UsbGpib/README.md

 Some goals of the project were:
 - Work based on the standard USBTMC protocol.
 This allows the GPIB test equipment to look like a normal USB based measurement device and work flawless with e.g. NI VISA, Labview, Matlab or PyVisa.
-- Have a small length - otherwise my eqipment has the risk of falling from the shelf :-) Also the USB cable should connect 90 degree angled, to make it very short.
+- Have a small length - otherwise my equipment has the risk of falling from the shelf :-) Also the USB cable should connect 90 degree angled, to make it very short.
 - It should be cheap but still versatile (you can build a single one of these for only 14 USD!)
-- It should support ALL my test equipments, from many different GPIB implementation generations and different GPIB flavors
+- It should support ALL my test equipment, from many different GPIB implementation generations and different GPIB flavors
 - The Firmware should be upgradeable over USB
 - It should be rock-solid (!)
-I don't want to end up in a very long measurement beeing interrupted because of a software issue of my USB GPIB converter.
+I don't want to end up in a very long measurement being interrupted because of a software issue of my USB GPIB converter.
 - It should support additional features like serial poll, remote enabling/disabling
 - If there is no GPIB device connected to the USBGpib converter, or the GPIB device is powered down, there should be no USB device visible on the PC.